Hyperuniformity near jamming transition over a wide range of bidispersity: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this work, we investigated hyperuniformity in two-dimensional jammed packings, focusing on its dependence on bidispersity.
 Hyperuniformity is characterized by a vanishing structure factor, $S(q) \propto q^{\alpha}$ with $\alpha > 0$ as $q \to 0$.
 We examined this behavior both in the spatial distribution of real particles and in that of quasi-particles centered at contact points.
-Across a wide range of size ratios, we consistently observed hyperuniformity with exponent $\alpha = 0.6\text{--}0.7$, in agreement with our previous results for the classic $1\!:\!1.4$ equimolar binary mixture~\cite{matsuyama2021geometrical}.
-Hyperuniformity is more clearly observed in the contacts-based representation, particularly near the monodisperse limit where local crystalline order in real particle configurations masks long-range correlations.
-In contrast, the quasi-particle framework reveals robust hyperuniform behavior with $\alpha \approx 2/3$ across all bidisperse systems, except for the ideal triangular crystal.
-These findings underscore the importance of the contacts-based approach in capturing long-range structural features and demonstrate its utility for probing hyperuniformity in jammed systems beyond the reach of conventional particle-based analyses.
+Across a wide range of size ratios, we consistently observe signature of hyperuniformity with an exponent $\alpha = 0.6\text{--}0.7$, down to a crossover wavenumber $q^{\ast}\approx 0.2\sigma_{\mathrm{ave}}^{-1}$, in agreement with our previous results for the classic $1\!:\!1.4$ equimolar binary mixture~\cite{matsuyama2021geometrical}.
+Hyperuniformity is more clearly observed in the quasi-particle representation, particularly near the monodisperse limit where local crystalline order in real particle configurations masks long-range correlations.
+In contrast, the quasi-particle framework reveals robust hyperuniform behavior with $\alpha \approx 2/3$ across all bidisperse systems, except for the monodisperse limit corresponding to the ideal triangular crystal.
+These findings underscore the importance of the contact-based approach in capturing long-range structural features and demonstrate its utility for probing hyperuniformity in jammed systems beyond the reach of conventional particle-based analyses.

-In hindsight, the exponent $\alpha = 2/3$ should not be considered surprising, given the mean-field nature of the jamming transition~\cite{matsuyama2021geometrical}.
-The upper critical dimension of the jamming transition is $d_c = 2$~\cite{Wyart2005,goodrich2012finite}.
-In the thermodynamic limit, the fluctuation of the local volume fraction, $\sigma^2_\varphi(R)$, measured in subsystems of volume $R^d$, is asymptotically proportional to the fluctuation of the global packing fraction, $\ev{\delta\varphi_J^2}\equiv \ev{(\varphi_J - \ev{\varphi_J}_{R=\infty})^2}$, up to a constant factor~\cite{hexner2019can}.
-O'Hern \textit{et al.} analyzed the system size dependence of the distribution of the global packing fraction and found that